 We use data technology to transform the consumer finance experience in China.
-Our proprietary data analytics and risk pricing model analyze millions of behavioral data to assess prospective borrowers' credit profiles and enable us to set customized terms.
-Our scalable online model allows borrowers to easily complete all steps online, starting from credit application to drawdown and repayment.
-At the same time, we aggregate their behavioral data from each of these steps.
+We analyze millions of behavioral data to assess prospective borrowers' credit profiles and set customized terms for the credit products offered.
+We believe our ability to analyze large amounts and wide varieties of data and understand our prospective borrowers from different behavioral perspectives distinguish our business and offerings.
+Meanwhile, our scalable online and automated model allows borrowers to easily complete all steps online, starting from credit application to drawdown and repayment.
 The combination of our data expertise and online approach enables us to identify millions of quality, unserved or underserved consumers in China and provide them with access to credit products.
+We currently offer cash credit products and merchandise credit products.
+We mainly earn service income from cash credit products and both service income and sales commission fees from merchandise credit products.

-We are the number one online provider of small cash credit products in terms of the number of active borrowers and the amount of loans facilitated in 2016, according to the Oliver Wyman Report.
-In the first nine months of 2016, we facilitated approximately RMB18.1 billion (US\$2.7 billion) in loans to 3.8 million active borrowers.
+We are the number one online provider of small cash credit products in China in terms of the number of active borrowers and the amount of loans facilitated in 2016, according to the Oliver Wyman Report.
+In the first nine months of 2016, we facilitated approximately RMB17.4 billion (US\$2.6 billion) in loans to 3.8 million active borrowers.

-We primarily offer small cash and merchandise credit products.
 Small credit products typically have short duration, enabling us to quickly understand a borrower's behavior throughout the life of a loan and further refine our data analytics and risk pricing model.
 Small credit products also enjoy favorable risk characteristics compared to larger credit products.
 A borrower is more likely to repay a smaller loan timely to maintain the quality of his or her credit profile, which may subsequently impact future borrowing activities.
 Benefits to fraudulent borrowers are also limited given the small amount of money borrowed.

 A critical foundation of our success is our massive database and proprietary data analytics and risk pricing model.
-We aggregate our borrowers' behavioral data with data and credit analysis from various partners as input for our risk pricing model.
-The short-term nature of our credit products contributes to frequent repayments and repeat borrowing activities, which drive the volume and comprehensiveness of the data we collect and analyze.
+We aggregate our borrowers' behavioral data with data and credit analyses from various partners as input for our risk pricing model.
+We are focused on data analyses that do not only reflect borrowers' ability to repay loans, but also their willingness to do so.
+These analyses are based on prospective borrowers' social and shopping behavioral data, among others, in addition to the more traditional metrics such as consumption level and demographics.
+Meanwhile, the short-term nature of our credit products contributes to frequent repayments and repeat borrowing activities, which drive the volume and comprehensiveness of the data we collect and analyze.
 Our risk pricing model places prospective borrowers into more than 100 distinct segments, each representing distinct credit profile that enables differentiated credit limit and pricing level.
 As borrowers draw down and repay loans, they build credit histories with us.
 Based on the credit histories, we can offer progressive pricing and more personalized products, including potentially higher credit limits, lower service fees and longer repayment durations, thereby driving higher borrower engagement.
 On average, an active borrower drew down four loans in the three months ended September 30, 2016.
 As we accumulate more data and enhance the capability of our model, we strive to better engage, re-evaluate and serve prospective borrowers who had applied for credits in the past.
 As of September 30, 2016, only approximately 7.0 million out of our approximately 25.9 million registered users had been approved with credit.